Sloped roof options

 Cedar shingles are perfectly suited to face our harsh climate.
 Indeed, cedar shingles are highly resistant to high winds, are mold resistant and have an outstanding durability.
 Cedar shingles have insulating properties and requires very little maintenance, not to mention their unique look.

-Coatings and other flat roofing systems
+Coatings and other roofing options

 Many products are available on the market to extend the life of an existing roofing but very few are thoroughly tested and standardized by the industry.
 Few specialized labor and installation standards bring the risk of losing local expertise by using a method which is too marginal.